mattellquist/gimikbugs.github.io/_writeups/traverxec.md

 ---
 ###### Disclaimer!

 > This is a small rabbit-hole, but not entirely useless.
-If you didn't find the hidden directory in David's home directory, this was another way to get the same end result.
+If you didn't find the protected-file-area in David's home directory, this was another way to get the same end result.

 In order to crack the hash, we need to identify waht type of hash it is.
 By inspecting the hash, we see it starts with `$1$` - this means its an `MD5 hash`.
 Now, we can just throw the hash into a file and run it through `Hashcat`.